 Driving Restrictions After Surgery

 Driving after surgery may place the hip repair at risk.
 Labrum and other cartilage procedures and impingement resections are usually recommended to not drive for 21 days after surgery.
 Driving is restricted for at least 6 weeks for hamstring and gluteus tendon repairs.
 Be especially careful if you have a car with low bucket seats, an elevated car or truck, or if your car has manual transmission.

 Importance of Physical Therapy After Surgery

 Dr. Hommen will provide specific rehabilitation instructions for your physical therapist according to the surgical procedure performed and the hip findings noted at the time of surgery.
-A customized rehabilitation plan will be tailored to your presurgical injury, general health, as well as your goals for return to activities and sports.
-Your physical therapist is therefore vital in progressing you through the different phases of the recuperation protocol, from the initial reduction of acute post-surgical inflammation, to strengthening and flexibility, and a gradual return to activities.
+A customized and detailed rehabilitation plan will be tailored to your surgical procedure, general health, as well as your goals for returning to activities and sports.
+Your physical therapist is therefore vital in progressing you through the different phases of the recuperation protocol, from the initial phase of reducing post-surgical inflammation, to the later phases of strengthening and flexibility, and gradual return to activities.
 It is therefore important to keep your physical therapy appointments and to follow your home exercise instructions.
 Missing physical therapy appointments or overdoing your post-surgical therapy is not recommended and may be harmful.
 Dr. Hommen recommends that you start therapy within 48 hours from your surgery.

 For more information about hip arthroscopy and what it can mean for you, schedule an appointment with Dr. Hommen today.
 Call the office (305-520-5625) or book your visit online.